 Alternative 4, Sluicing will use the same amount and type of construction equipment as the Proposed Project; however, sediment removal under this Alternative will not involve trucking of sediment offsite.
 The only material to be trucked offsite includes vegetation, which will be transported to Scholl Canyon Landfill.
+Use of sediment removal dump trucks that meet EPA's emission standards for Model Year 2007 or later and use of off-road equipment that meets, at a minimum, EPA's emission standards for Tier 3 equipment, would result in a reduction of GHG emissions.
 As noted in Section 3.6, generation of greenhouse gas emissions under the Proposed Project is not "cumulatively considerable" and is therefore less than significant under CEQA.
 Alternative 4, Sluicing will have the same amount of daily equipment usage but less truck traffic; therefore, this alternative will generate less greenhouse gas emissions than the Proposed Project, which will not be "cumulatively considerable," and is therefore less than significant under CEQA.